-It was a quiet Friday Oct.
-4th, 1957 in the heart of the golden age of America, families were gathering together in their living rooms eagerly anticipating the new episode of Leave It To Beaver, which at the time was Americas favorite television program.
-Just then a surprise newscast came on the television with a sense of urgency in the report, a surprise so shocking to those watching it stirred outrage across the nation.
+It was a quiet Friday (Oct.
+4th, 1957) in the heart of the golden age of America; families gathered together in their living rooms eagerly anticipating the new episode of Leave It To Beaver, which at the time was Americas favorite television program.
+A shocking newscast came on the television with a sense of urgency in the report, stirring outrage across the nation.
 The Russians who were the sworn enemy of the United States had just launched the world’s first satellite into space and fear began to spread; fear of the technology and power Russia proved to hold, fear of inadequacies and vulnerabilities of the US government, fear of the loss status of America.

-US families had grown complacent in its position as a world leader in technology and power.
+You see American families had grown complacent in its position as a world leader in technology and power.
 They never could have imagined in their wildest dreams that the Russians could have possibly ever achieved such a thing, at least not before they the great and powerful United States of America.
 Fear began to set in, this news did not rest well within the hearts of Americans and they knew something must be done to correct this and done immediately.
 Discussions abroad leading to reclaim our world superpower status were swirling the nation which eventually ended on one thing.
 ‘We must get to the moon and fast before the Russians can make us feel even lamer than they already do.

 Within the following year NASA was built and on May 25, 1961, JFK stood before Congress and proclaimed that “This nation should commit itself to achieving the goal, before the decade is out, of landing a man on the moon and returning him safely to the earth.”
 But the prospects of man going to the moon were no longer merely an American dream, but the dream of all the world.
 This was to be the most important project in the history of mankind.